MLOC Plotting Topography

 mloc will make a temporary color palette for the high-resolution plots, based on the default color palette or one selected with the command cptf.

-High-resolution grid files can be stored in the cluster directory but since they are rather large (a few tens of MB) and the same file would need to be stored for each series of runs, I prefer to store them in a special folder in tables/gmt/dem (I use tables/gmt/dem/custom).
+High-resolution grid files can be stored in the cluster directory but since they are rather large (a few tens of MB) and the same file would need to be stored for each series of runs, I recommend storing them in /tables/gmt/dem.